Epsilon2/Memetic-Algorithm-for-TSP/README.md

 Memetic algorithm:

 This algorithm uses a candidate solution pool (default size: 100) initialized by using a randomized greedy heuristic or entirely random.
-In each step, some candidate solutions are selected to be replaced or to participate in recombination based on their fitness(randomized).
+In each step, some candidate solutions are selected to be replaced or to participate in recombination based on their fitness (randomized).
+The solutions are recombined using the DPX (distance preserving crossover) recombination operator.
+With a probability of 0.1, each solution is subjected to the mutation operator (a nonsequential four-change).
+After these steps, the 2-opt heuristic is applied to each of the candidate solutions.

 The TSP_main class executes both algorithms for a certain amount of time (default: 5 s) and then prints the length of the best found solution for each algorithm as well as the length of the optimal solution and additional information on the console.